etendosoftware/docs/docs/products/etendo-mobile/user-interface/user-interface.md

 ![](/assets/products//etendo-mobile/user-interface/HomeScreenOptionsProfile.png){ width="300" }

-If the drawer is displayed, you can navigate to Home and also to the sub applications you have loaded.
+If the drawer is displayed, you can navigate to Home and also to the sub applications you have loaded

+!!! note

+    In this case shown the subapplication when acces whit "demo try".

 ![](/assets/products//etendo-mobile/user-interface/Drawer.png){ width="300" }